 A Tour of the Museum, by Hannah Chaya

-Ameen Ferris Rihani is widely recognized as an intellectual who shaped and revitalized the modern Arab intellectual renaissance.
-His experience as a Lebanese immigrant in the United States and influences with Western culture and literature shaped his linguistic writing style.
-Rihani transgressed the standardized Arabic language into a derivation that is expressional and better understood by a wider audience.
+Ameen Ferris Rihani is widely recognized as an intellectual who helped shape the Nahda, the modern Arab cultural renaissance that began in the middle of the nineteenth century.
+His experience as a Lebanese immigrant in the United States, and his travels between the Middle East and North America influenced his linguistic writing style, and in turn influenced the Arabic literary language of many subsequent writers and intellectuals.
 Today, the Ameen Rihani Museum in Freike, Lebanon preserves his work.
-The collection itself started in 1897 and includes many rare historical articles.
+The collection itself started in 1897 and includes many rare historical articles and artifacts.
 With the help of Rihani’s family, the Ameen Rihani Foundation, and an international body of scholars, Rihani’s collection continues to grow today.

-This summer, I was given the opportunity to work on-site at the Rihani Museum to research and collaborate with the Khayrallah Center’s project on the Rihani collection.
-I worked with Dr. Ameen Albert Rihani, Rihani’s nephew, and conducted oral history interview sessions with him.
-The time I spent at the museum working with Dr. Rihani taught me more about the collection, the Rihani family history, and the importance of preserving the Rihani legacy for generations to come.
+This summer, I was given the opportunity to work at the Rihani Museum to research and collaborate with the Khayrallah Center’s project to digitize the Rihani collection.
+I worked with Dr. Ameen Albert Rihani, Rihani’s nephew, and conducted oral history interviews with him.
+The time I spent at the museum working with Dr. Rihani taught me about the collection, the Rihani family history, and the critical importance of preserving the Rihani legacy for generations to come.

-Rihani was a man of letters shaped by his cultural rootedness to the East and his immigrant experiences in the West.
-His belief in religious tolerance and his drive for political and social justice for the East, West, and the rest of the world encouraged his activism worldwide.
-In 1917, he met with Theodore Roosevelt, who at the time was vice president, concerning the Palestinian cause, as Rihani considered Palestine a part of his greater cultural identity as a Syrian.
-Later on in the 1920s, Rihani voyaged on his Arab trip to the Gulf countries where he met with various noblemen in an attempt to establish peace amongst Middle Eastern leaders.
-Some of the figures he met with include King ‘Abdul Aziz Sa’ud, who gifted Rihani many items including his personal sword and two beautifully woven carpets, and King Hussein Sharif of Mecca and al-Hejaz, who gifted Rihani a holy piece from al-ka’ba, usually presented to kings and rulers of Islamic states despite Rihani being Christian.
-King Hussein also offered Rihani the princehood dagger of Hejaz, but Rihani respectfully declined his offer.
-Rihani claimed he could not accept any social title because he began his career by denouncing them, as they divide people and create tensions among them.
-Rihani explained that accepting any title would challenge his integrity and reliability as a writer.
+Rihani was a man of letters shaped by his cultural rootedness in the Middle East and his immigrant experiences in the US.
+His belief in religious tolerance and drive for political and social justice encouraged his activism worldwide.
+In 1917, he met with Theodore Roosevelt concerning the Palestinian cause, as Rihani considered Palestine a part of his greater cultural identity as a “Syrian.”
+In the 1920s, Rihani voyaged to the Arabian Gulf where he met with various local leaders, which most famously included King ‘Abdul Aziz Sa’ud, who gifted Rihani a sword and two beautifully woven carpets, and King Hussein the Sharif of Mecca and al-Hejaz, who gifted Rihani a holy piece from al-ka’aba, usually reserved for kings and rulers of Islamic states, and despite the fact that Rihani was Christian.
+King Hussein also offered Rihani the princehood dagger of Hejaz, but Rihani respectfully declined because, he explained, that accepting any title would challenge his integrity and reliability.

-All of said artifacts, and many more are preserved in the museum, and serve as testaments to Rihani’s respectability, integrity, and courage.
-But perhaps the most humanizing features in the museum are Rihani’s desk, the staging of Rihani’s room, and the archival section.
-Rihani’s desk is placed outside of the bedroom exhibit and on the desk there are, among other items, Rihani’s feathered pens, personal books, and his personal typewriter and English dictionary.
-The bedroom contains all of Rihani’s personal furniture and other items that were moved downstairs as a part of the renovation of the museum.
-In the bedroom there is Rihani’s bed, his bathroom, his hat collection, and samples of his Western, European, and Arab clothing.
+All of these artifacts, and many more are preserved in the museum, and serve as testaments to Rihani’s wide ranging travels and encounters.
+But perhaps what brings Rihani to life in the museum more than anything else are his desk, the staging of his room, and the archival section.
+Rihani’s desk is placed outside of the bedroom exhibit and on it are, among other items, his feathered pens, personal books, typewriter, and well-used English dictionary–items he most certainly used as he wrote his influential works.
+The bedroom contains all of Rihani’s furniture and other items that were moved downstairs as a part of the renovation of the museum.
+The bedroom showcases his bed, bathroom, hat collection, and a samples of his Western, European, and Arab clothing.
 There are also sections of Rihani’s personal library in his bedroom and in the archival section of the museum; however, the majority of his library is on the main floor in large wooden cases that shelve over 500 books.

-Moreover, the archival exhibit presents Rihani’s personal artwork, portraits and busts dedicated to Rihani and the museum, and an archive of works written about Rihani.
-Rihani’s personal sketchbook contains about 36 drawings.
-They are divided thematically into the following categories: Shakespearean Characters (1896-1897), Caricatures (1898-1903), Nudes (1912; 1916; 1920), Arab Figures (1922-1923), Female Figures (1930-1931; 1936; 1939-1940), and Landscape (1938).
+The archival exhibit presents Rihani’s personal artwork, portraits and busts dedicated to Rihani and the museum, and an archive of works written about Rihani.
+One highlight from this collection is Rihani’s personal sketchbook.
+It contains about 36 drawings divided thematically into the following categories: Shakespearean Characters (1896-1897), Caricatures (1898-1903), Nudes (1912; 1916; 1920), Arab Figures (1922-1923), Female Figures (1930-1931; 1936; 1939-1940), and Landscape (1938).
 Some of these sketches were published in his books, such as The Triple Alliance in the Animal Kingdom (1903) and Muluk Al Arab or The Kings of Arabia (1924), while others have never been published.
-Additionally, many international artists have dedicated some of their works to Rihani, including: Gibran Khalil Gibran (1911), Henrike Gonzalez (1918), William Oberhardt (1921), Helen Peal (1921), Khalil Salibi (1925), and Mustapha Farroukh (1938).
-Finally, the archive includes copies of translations of Rihani’s works in 54 different languages and multiple volumes of press clippings about Rihani.
+Additionally the collection showcases works dedicated to Rihani by other renowned authors such as: Gibran Khalil Gibran (1911), Henrike Gonzalez (1918), William Oberhardt (1921), Helen Peal (1921), Khalil Salibi (1925), and Mustapha Farroukh (1938).
+Finally, the archive includes copies of translations of Rihani’s works in 54 languages and multiple volumes of newspaper and press clippings about Rihani.
 Rihani himself began collecting press clippings by or about himself as early as 1897.
-Albert dedicated much of his time to find and preserve these artifacts and carry on the collection with the help of other Rihani family members.
-Dr. Rihani claims the museum has relatively all, or all of which they have access to, the articles written about Rihani worldwide.
+His brother, Albert, dedicated much of his time to finding and preserving these artifacts and carrying on the collection with the help of other Rihani family members.
+According to Dr. Rihani, the museum has relatively all of the articles ever written about Rihani worldwide.